Madhav-Parikh/Basic-Banking-System/README.md

 # BasicBankingSystem
 **Hey there!
-I have created a basic banking system as Task #1 as an intern for The Sparks Foundation**
+I have created a basic banking system as Task #1 as an intern for The Sparks Foundation.**
 #GRIPFEB22

 Task 1: Basic Banking System